 According to Cohen, an effect size equivalent to r = .25 would qualify as small in size because it’s bigger than the minimum threshold of .10, but smaller than the cut-off of .30 required for a medium sized effect.
 So what can we say about r = .25?
 It’s small, and that’s about it.

 Cohen’s conventions are easy to use.
 You just compare your estimate with his thresholds and get a ready-made interpretation of your result.
 (For a fun illustration of this, check out the infamous Result Whacker.)

 But Cohen’s conventions are somewhat arbitrary and it is not difficult to conceive of situations where a small effect observed in one setting might be considered more important than a large effect observed in another.
 As always, context matters when interpreting results.

-For more on interpreting effect sizes, see Effect Size Matters:
+For more on interpreting effect sizes, see my book Effect Size Matters: